BlaireLeone/bulma-clean-theme/the-moray-eel.md

 Dr. Rita Mehta, a UCSC biologist studying animal physiology, behavior, and evolutional morphology, has provided some of the most significant research findings on moray eels.
-After discovering a unique feature of their physiology, she also discovered how this feature contributes to their eating habits and role within their ecosystems.
+After discovering a unique feature of their physiology, Dr. Mehta now considers how this feature contributes to their eating habits and role within their ecosystems.

 **Description**

-Moray eels encompass over 200 species of eels, with a variety of sizes and colors.
+Moray eels encompass over 200 species of eels, with a wide variety of sizes and colors.
 Their coloring ranges from black to orange to green with a spectrum of speckled, spotted, or striped patterns.
 Some species also have camouflaging abilities.
+Morays will live in marine or brackish waters, but they most prefer warm-watered coral reefs.

-They are generally known for their serpentine like body and large head, with a long snout and big piercing eyes.
+Morays are known for their serpentine like body and large head, with a long snout and big piercing eyes.
 Running down the length of their back, is a long, but short dorsal fin that merges at the end with their tale.

-They generally live in marine or sometimes brackish waters, and generally prefer warm-water coral reefs.
 Though mostly hunting for other fish, they also eat mollusks, like octopus, or hard-shelled invertebrates, like crabs.

-Moray eels also a few rows of small sharp front in their mouths, which are pointed backward, like a fishhook, to keep their prey from escaping.
+Moray eels also have a few rows of small sharp front in their mouths, which are pointed backward, like a fishhook, to keep their prey from escaping.

 ![](/img/eels-2-3.jpg)